LukeDeighton/RowAdapter/README.md

     }
 }
 ```
-2) Instantiate a list of Rows:
+2) Instantiate a list of Rows of any type (View Type information is handled by RowAdapter):
 ```java
 List<SampleRecyclerRow> rows = new ArrayList<SampleRecyclerRow>();
 for (int i = 0; i < 17; i++) {